 7. Why won’t you make bullwhips or snakewhips shorter than 5 feet?

-It is my understanding that very short whips are commonly used in the fetish scene.
-I prefer not to make whips for that purpose.
+Update July 2013: Upon further reflection and at the request of stage performers who need shorter whips, I have decided to once again offer bullwhips and snakewhips in 4ft lengths.
+However, It is my understanding that very short whips are commonly used in the fetish scene and I prefer not to make whips for that purpose.

 8. Will you sell a whip that’s not waxed?

-I’ve only sold an unwaxed whip once.
+I’ve done it twice so far.
 I really believe dipping nylon whips in paraffin wax is beneficial.
 Florida crackers have been waxing nylon whips for decades.
 A waxed whip is totally impervious to getting wet and the wax helps the nylon fibers to resist abrasion and wear.
 That being said, I am not totally opposed to sell you an unwaxed whip if you really want it.
 It would be like selling a cake without icing, but I’m here to make you as happy as possible.